Skip to main content

 How Recent Flood Zone Updates Impact Alabama Communities

 Communities across Alabama are seeing the effects of these updates on local economies and insurance requirements.
-FEMA updates flood maps as part of the National Flood Insurance Program (NFIP), which makes understanding the new classifications critical.
-A reclassification into a high-risk zone can impact:
+FEMA regularly revises flood maps as part of the National Flood Insurance Program (NFIP), making it critical for residents to understand new flood zone classifications.
+A reclassification into a high-risk zone can lead to:

-Insurance premiums: Homeowners in Zones A and V face mandatory insurance, which may carry higher premiums than low-risk areas.
+• Insurance premiums: Homeowners in Zones A and V face mandatory flood insurance, often with higher premiums than those in low-risk areas.

 Steps to Take if Your Property is Affected by Flood Zone Reclassification